Slow Cooking: How Slow Cookers Work

 You should cook large, tough cuts of meat and roast them for six to seven hours at a low setting.

-For the most part, you will find that slow cooker-friendly recipes will require you to use them in a medium setting.
-Soups and stews are a prime example – you should not cook these dishes too slowly or too fast.
+For the most part, slow cooker-friendly recipes require using them in a medium setting.
+Soups and stews are prime examples – you should not cook these dishes too slowly or fast.

 Learn about slow cooker times and get your free conversion download in the article Slow Cooker Conversion Times.

 - Use fresh vegetables for the best results.
-If you use frozen or canned vegetables, you will end up with overcooked meals because they take less time to cook.
+If you use frozen or canned vegetables, you will have overcooked meals because they take less time to cook.

 - Carrots, onions, garlic, and potatoes must be washed and cut into uniform pieces.
 Place them at the bottom of your pot when cooking.

-- Liquids can’t evaporate in a slow cooker, so use half the amount of liquid your recipe needs unless you’re cooking beans, rice, or pasta.
+- Liquids can’t evaporate in a slow cooker, so use half the liquid your recipe needs unless you cook beans, rice, or pasta.

-- If you are cooking pasta and other tender food such as peas, asparagus, or squash, add it to your slow cooker in the last 50 to 60 minutes of cooking.
+- If you cook pasta and other tender food such as peas, asparagus, or squash, add it to your slow cooker in the last 50 to 60 minutes.
 Doing this will avoid overcooking your food, and you won’t have to suffer the heartache of mushy meals.

-- When cooking with ground beef, make sure it is browned and drained before adding it to the slow cooker.
+- When cooking with ground beef, ensure it is browned and drained before adding it to the slow cooker.
 Make sure that you remove all and any grease.

 - If you plan to add dairy products such as sour cream, milk, or cheese, only do so toward the end of cooking.
-If you don’t, the recipe will likely not turn out as planned.
+The recipe will likely not turn out as planned if you don’t.

 - You must add fish, scallops, shrimp, and other seafood during the last 15 to 30 minutes of cooking.
-That way, the food will have the kind of tasty consistency you want.
+That way, the food will have the tasty consistency you want.

 A related read that deep dives into how easy it is to use a Proctor Silex low cooker